Upper Pottsgrove Township

 Office is closed on these Holidays.

-New Year’s Eve Day, Martin Luther King Jr. Day, Presidents’ Day, Good Friday, Memorial Day, Independence Day Labor Day, Columbus Day, Veterans’ Day, Thanksgiving Day, Day After Thanksgiving Day, Christmas Day.
+New Year’s Day, Martin Luther King Jr. Day, Presidents’ Day, Good Friday, Memorial Day, Independence Day, Labor Day, Columbus Day, Veterans’ Day, Thanksgiving Day & Day after, Christmas Day & Day after.